symforce-org/symforce/docs/index.rst

 :doc:`notebooks/geometry_tutorial`
     Introductory guide to doing math and geometry

+:doc:`notebooks/ops_tutorial`
+    Introductory guide to using Concepts in symforce

 :doc:`notebooks/cameras_tutorial`
-    Introductory guide to using camera types
+    Introductory guide to using camera models

-:doc:`notebooks/codegen_tutorial`
-    Code generation of a runtime functions from symbolic functions

 :doc:`notebooks/values_tutorial`
     How to structure large groups of symbols and expressions

+:doc:`notebooks/codegen_tutorial`
+    How to generate functions from symbolic expressions

+:doc:`notebooks/optimization_tutorial`
+    Basic example of using generated code to do optimization

 .. _api-reference:
 .. toctree::